 Assuming that exposure to PM10 follows a Gaussian random field with spatial dependency, we generated true annual-average PM10 concentrations using mean and variance parameters at all locations (Table 1).
 These locations include 46,007 mothers’ homes, 37 air quality regulatory monitoring sites, 25 district governmental offices, 422 neighbourhood community centers, 16,230 census tract centroids, and 610 centroids on the 1-km grid in Seoul.

 To represent possibly different spatial structures of true PM10 annual-average concentrations, we used different combinations of mean and variance paramters and constructed eight environmental scenarios (ES1-ES8).
 Eight combinations of paramters gave varying contributions of the mean structure, spatial variability, and non-spatial variability of PM10 to total variability (Table 1, Figure S1).
-While ES1-ES4 were defined based on the different spatial correlation structure, ES5-ES8 additionally include the different mean structure characterized by five geographic variables that were highly associated with particulate matter in Seoul30.
+While ES1-ES4 were defined based on different spatial correlation structures, ES5-ES8 additionally include different mean structures characterized by five geographic variables that were highly associated with particulate matter in Seoul30.
 ES8 was contructed by the optimal paramters from our data analysis.

 For outcome, we assumed an inverse logit function as the underlying distribution of LBW.
 Then, we generated LBW status of mothers using simulated true PM10 concentrations, the proportion of LBW cases, and the effect estimate of LBW for PM10 obtained from our previous study27.

 Exposure Prediction